slidevjs/slidev/custom/global-layers.md

 Global layers allow you to have custom components that **persistent** across slides.
 This could be useful for having footers, cross-slides animations, global effects, etc.

-Slidev provides two layers for this usage, create `global-top.vue` or `global-bottom.vue` under your project root and it will pick up automatically.
+Slidev provides three layers for this usage, create `global-top.vue`, `global-bottom.vue` or `custom-nav-controls.vue` under your project root and it will pick up automatically.

 Layers relationship:

 - Global Top (`global-top.vue`)
 - Slides
 - Global Bottom (`global-bottom.vue`)
+- NavControls
+  - Customized Navigation Controls (`custom-nav-controls.vue`)

 ## Example